Spine Disorders and Conditions

 - Sciatica - This term describes the symptoms of leg pain due to compression of the sciatic nerve.

-- Arthritis of the spine – Natural wear and tear of the spine can cause the cartilage between the spine’s joints to thin, often resulting in inflammation and joint pain.
+- Arthritis of the spine – Also known as spinal osteoarthritis, this condition causes the cartilage between the spine’s joints to thin, often resulting in inflammation and joint pain.

-- Spinal cord injury – Spinal cord injuries can occur by playing high-impact sports, motor vehicle accidents, falls, or diseases like polio or spina bifida.
+Spinal cord injuries can occur by playing high-impact sports, motor vehicle accidents, falls or diseases like polio or spina bifida.

 These and other spine disorders often cause pain when the changes in the spine result in compression of a nerve or the spinal cord itself.
 However, spine disorders can result in a number of other symptoms, including: